fabiobaltieri/power-manager/README.md

 - Voltage and current measurement on both USB and power ports, before and after the switch
 - Two additional independent relay lines (for switch simulation)
+- Programmable delayed switching sequence for all ports

 License
 -------